sushilks/mScale/README.md

 ### Install all the dependencies
 `pyb install_dependencies`

-### Install the mScale package
+### Install the hydra package
 `pyb install`

 ### Running the program
 Make sure the use the right .ini file for your setup.

-`cp src/main/python/config/example_config.ini ./mscale.ini`
+`cp src/main/python/config/example_config.ini ./hydra.ini`

-if your current directory has "mscale.ini" then you can omit the ini file form command line
+if your current directory has "hydra.ini" then you can omit the ini file form command line

-`mscale zmq`
+`hydra zmq`

 Edit the ini file is located in some other directory

-`mscale zmq ./src/main/python/config/example_config.ini`
+`hydra zmq ./src/main/python/config/example_config.ini`

 If I am testing I use the following command line

-`pip uninstall -y mScale && pyb install && mscale zmq`
+`pip uninstall -y hydra && pyb install && hydra zmq`

 Currently it's not doing much, more work is needed for doing any real testing Running the above command will connect to mesos/maraton, spin up one zmq publisher